-In terms of the activities that the Members are called upon to carry out as members of the Committees established within the Supervisory Board also pursuant to the Articles of Association, the Shareholders' Meeting has envisaged recognition of the following additional remuneration: 50,000 euro gross, annual pay to the Chairmen of the Committees; 2,000 euro gross, as an attendance fee, to each Supervisory Board Member designated to participate in the Committees and based on actual attendance at each meeting.
+In terms of the activities that the Members are called upon to carry out as members of the Committees established within the Supervisory Board also pursuant to the Articles of Association, the Shareholders' Meeting has envisaged recognition of the following additional remuneration: 30,000 euro gross, annual pay to the Chairpersons of the Committees; 1,800 euro gross, as an attendance allowance, to each Supervisory Board Member designated to participate in the Committees and based on actual attendance at each meeting.

 Pursuant to the Articles of Association, the members of the Control Committee are required to participate in meetings of the Management Board.
-The Shareholders' Meeting has envisaged that this task be remunerated and, in this respect, has recognised a gross, unit attendance fee of 2,000 euro to each member of the Control Committee, based on actual attendance at each meeting of the Management Roard
+The Shareholders' Meeting has envisaged that this task be remunerated and, in this respect, has recognised a gross, unit attendance allowance of 1,800 euro to each member of the Control Committee, based on actual attendance at each meeting of the Management Board.

-The Chairmen of the Nomination Committee, Strategy Committee and Remuneration Committee have waived - as in the prior term - the annual remuneration envisaged for this office.
+The Chairpersons of the Nomination Committee, Strategy Committee and Remuneration Committee have, as is customary, waived the annual remuneration envisaged for this office.
+On renewal of the offices, the Chairpersons of the Control Committee, the Financial Statements Committee and Related Party Transactions Committee made similar waivers.